This post may contain affiliate links. Please read our disclosure policy.

 Plus, if you have someone in your family that hates vegetables, you can sneak some of them in by serving this lightly sweet, moist and tender zucchini bread.
 You can't taste the actual zucchini at all, but it's still in there!
 And since it's made with oil, not butter, it's also naturally dairy free.

-- All purpose gluten free flour blend – I love the results that Better Batter gives me, and you can always make my “mock” Better Batter blend yourself.
-Be sure to use one of my recommended flour blends, including xanthan gum so your bread holds together and stays fresh.
+- All purpose gluten free flour blend – Be sure to use one of my recommended flour blends, including xanthan gum so your bread holds together and stays fresh.
+You can't use a single ingredient flour like almond flour in this recipe.

 - Salt – balances out and complements all the other ingredients